TL;DR

 “My students always compare their English to mine,” Jennifer says.
 “They feel discouraged when their accent or vocabulary doesn’t match mine, but it’s not a fair comparison.”

 It’s important to recognize that native speakers have a lifetime of exposure to the language.
+Why compare your grasp of a language to someone who’s been immersed since childhood?
 Mindset is critical when learning a language.
-Instead of aiming for perfection, learners should focus on progress and communication.
+Instead of aiming for perfection, focus on motivation, personal progress and communication.

 Mistake #2: Fearing Mistakes